Akira Toriyama: Mourning of famous manga artists moves Dragon Ball fans

 However, it was with Dr. Slump, published weekly in Shonen Jump from 1980 to 1984, that he won the hearts of the public , generating 18 bound volumes and becoming the basis of the first anime inspired by a work by Toriyama.

-His reputation shone even brighter with the iconic Dragon Ball series.
-Recognized as one of the pillars of the "Golden Age of Jump," Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
+His name shone even brighter with the iconic Dragon Ball series.
+Recognized as one of the cornerstones of the "Golden Age of Jump," Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
 During those eleven years, he produced 42 volumes, totaling nearly 10,000 pages of thrilling adventures.
-Furthermore, Dragon Ball's success spawned an anime series, feature-length films, video games, and countless merchandise.
+Furthermore, the success of Dragon Ball spawned an anime series, feature films, video games, and a myriad of merchandise.

 With his simple drawing style and exceptional design skill, Toriyama also left his mark on the world of video games, creating characters for the renowned Dragon Quest series, as well as serving as a character designer on famous games such as Chrono Trigger for the Super Nintendo and the acclaimed Tobal No. 1 for the PlayStation.
 Even after all these years, he continues to surprise his fans with occasional new manga stories.